MeganNyhan/CI_PP5_SALT/README.md

 <details><summary>User Testing 6</summary>
 <img src="docs/test-user-stories/post_comment.png"></details>

-   7."As a user of the site, I want to be able to Register for an account."
+   7."As a user of the site, I would like to view the products available to buy in a gallery as well as categorised."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Register Section in Nav Bar| The user can create an account with the site| The user can create their account and leave comments if wanted | Works as expected|